Derek Warwick

 In 2005 and 2006 he raced in the inaugural season of the Grand Prix Masters formula for retired Formula One drivers.
 He has served as the fourth steward for three Grands Prix in 2010 and 2011.
 He was president of the British Racing Drivers Club (2011-2017), succeeding Damon Hill and preceding Paddy Hopkirk.

 Early life and career

 Warwick was born in Alresford, Hampshire, England.
 He began his career in British stock car racing under the Spedeworth organisation at tracks such as his local Aldershot Stadium.
 He won the Superstox English Championship in 1971 (at the age of 16) and the World Championship at Wimbledon Stadium in 1973.
 His younger brother Paul also raced with some success in Superstox before progressing to Formula 3000, in which he was racing when killed in an accident in 1991.

-Derek won the 1978 British Formula 3 Championship.
+Derek finished runner-up in the 1978 British Formula 3 Championship.

 Formula One (1981–1993)

 Warwick began his Formula One career with the fledgling F1 team Toleman for the 1981 season.
 He managed to qualify for only one race that year, the season finale at Las Vegas.
 Warwick had mainly dismal 1982 and 1983 seasons in the Toleman car, but bounced back, scoring points in the final four rounds of the 1983 championship.